Gavriilbolt/Local_FTP_Server/README.md

    python main.py
    ```
 Download:
-The latest versions are available on the Releases page.
+The latest versions are available on the <a href = "https://github.com/Gavriilbolt/Local_FTP_Server/releases" >Releases page</a>.

 ICO from <a href="https://www.flaticon.com/free-icons/ftp" title="ftp icons">Ftp icons created by iconsmind - Flaticon</a>